Caribbean: Curacao, Aruba & Barbados

 What's Included with Norwegian Cruise Line

-Sail with confidence when you book with NCL.
-Everything from breakfast, lunch, dinner and snacks from various dining venues, world-class entertainment, the use of swimming pools, hot tubs and leisure facilities, return flights, and more, are included when you book a cruise adventure with NCL.
+Sail with confidence when you book with NCL Cruises.
+Everything from breakfast, lunch, dinner, and snacks from various dining venues to world-class entertainment, the use of swimming pools, hot tubs, leisure facilities, return flights, and more are included when you book a cruise adventure with Norwegian Cruises.

 Accommodation